Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 @@@Road Map
 	1. Change http to https
 	6. Make a basic Annouce page template
 		-- finished
 	7. Make a announce publish function
 		-- finished
 	8. Add edit announcement content function
 		-- this branch
 	9. Revert all highlighted and selected cells when cancel in Member page -- finished
 	6. Upload attchment in announcement
 		-- this branch
 	7. Automatically generate fill up date data
 		-- this branch
 	8. Selecting style in Announce page
 		-- this branch
 	9. Make a save change button
 		-- finished
-	10.Update the announcement given by colleagues.
+	10. Update the announcement given by colleagues.
 		-- this branch